 Pollok Park and The Burrell Collection are well sign-posted as attractions on the south side of Glasgow.
 From the East/Centre of Glasgow, take the M8 then M77 and exit from the M77 at junction 1.
 From the west, take the M8 and exit at junction 24, and follow the road around past Ibrox, and over.
 If entering at Dumbreck Road (from the M77/M8) follow the road through the park.
 Entering at Pollokshaws road, follow the road through and bear right at the second junction (The first you may turn).

-On-site parking by the Burrell is pay and display (£1/car from 10am).
+On-site parking by the Burrell is pay and display (£1/car).
 There is limited space (it is typically full by 9.15am).
 Funds raised through tickets go directly to park maintenance.
 Please do not park in other areas of the park (passing spaces, or by Pollok House): We have been asked by the park managers to leave these for other park users.

 Please consider coming by alternative means of transport, or parking outside Pollok park.
 Wherever you park, please only park in allocated spaces, and not on verges.